Role congruity theory: Race and the workplace

 The stereotype fit hypothesis, however, is not only confined to gender.
 Researchers have also studied the effect of racial and ethnical characteristics on job acquisition and placement in leadership roles.
 For example, in a study conducted by Rosette, Phillips and Leonardelli (2008), participants were asked to read an article about a fictitious business project involving either a racially ambiguous "leader" of the project or an "employee" working on the project.
 Leaders were assumed to be White more often than non-leaders – suggesting a congruity exists between the white stereotype and the leadership prototype.
 This suggests that stereotype fit is just as applicable when using race or ethnicity as a guideline for placement in the workforce.

 An additional effect of the stereotype fit hypothesis includes rewarding certain groups over others.
 Studies conducted by Steele and Ambady (2004) show that when Asian women were considered for job placement as a computer technician, if the participant's Asian identity was salient over their identity as a female, they were more likely to be given a better recommendation and starting pay.

+Age and leadership

+Recent research has expanded role congruity theory beyond gender and race to address age-based stereotypes in leadership.
+Daldrop, Homan, and Buengeler (2025) found that young adults (ages 25–39) may face prejudice as leaders because age-based stereotypes conflict with common leadership expectations.
+Specifically, younger adults are stereotyped as being dominant (e.g., demanding, risky) yet lacking essential qualities perceived as necessary for leadership, such as competence (intelligence, dedication) and communal attributes (honesty, empathy).
+This age bias is similar to previously documented biases against women and racial minorities in leadership roles, reinforcing the importance of aligning group stereotypes with perceived leadership expectations.
+The study also noted that these biases are more pronounced among older observers.